 I am back, with my thoughts on Temple Alley Summer by Kashiwaba Sachiko!
 The book is translated by Avery Fischer Udagawa, with illustrations by Satake Miho, and published by Yonder, an imprint of Restless Books.

 Kazu sees a girl leaving his family’s home early one morning.
-She is wearing a white kinono, much like how his late grandfather was dressed for his burial!
-Kazu is convinced he’s seen a ghost and even more so when he has to research old place names at school and learns that his own street was once called Kimyō Temple Alley — Kimyō means ‘return to life’.Read More »
+She is wearing a white kimono, much like how his late grandfather was dressed for his burial!
+Kazu is convinced he’s seen a ghost and even more so when he has to research old place names at school and learns that his own street was once called Kimyō Temple Alley — Kimyō meaning ‘return to life’.Read More »

 I haven’t updated in ages (feels like it), but here’s a quick post to say that Witch Week is around the corner and you can get all the details at Lizzie Ross’s blog!

 I think I’ve said before that I don’t celebrate Halloween, but I do pay attention if the festivities are linked to books and writing.
 Will be joining in the shenanigans and will try to look like the chap in the pic (not easy considering how I’m totally the opposite of bony).